skybet/skybet.github.io/_posts/2016-06-10-scripting-veritas-netbackup.md

 We have a need to ensure that an off-site backup image is created, and this is performed using NetBackup AIR.
 This maximises the bandwidth of your WAN link by utilising deduplication data and only sending unique blocks when replicating.

 Configuring SLPs via the command line is the most complex part of the process as they require multiple, comma separated values to come options, depending on the number of actions in the SLP.
-The complexities of this are to great to go into in detail here, but hopefully this will give an indication of how the SLP configuration command line is constructed.
+The complexities of this are too great to go into in finre detail here, but hopefully this will give an indication of how the SLP configuration command line is constructed.

 For simplicity, we are only covering the creation of a weekly schedule and associated SLPs.
 In reality, you may well have daily, monthly and even yearly schedules and SLPs.
 However, the basics of the configuration is the same.
 From a naming convention perspective, we have simply taken the policy name and added a suffix indicating the name of the schedule to which this SLP will be linked.
 We have alwo kept the name of the remote SLP the same as that of the local SLP.
 This also has the side effect of being able to easily see in the RAC when this specific import job is running and know that it relates to a backup image of a particular policy from the cource site.